Bringing Functional Tea to ETHOS Athletic Club

 Benefits are cumulative rather than immediately stimulating

-Best positioned as a complement to existing offerings rather than a replacemen
+Best positioned as a complement to existing offerings rather than a replacement

 Why Functional Tea?